WELCOME TO NCCPR

 •THE EVIDNECE IS IN: FOSTER CARE VS. KEEPING FAMILIES TOGETHER: THE DEFINITIVE STUDIES.
 NCCPR’s analysis of a studies comparing outcomes for more than 15,000 children, with links to the full studies.
 Children left in their own homes typically fared far better than comparably maltreated children placed in foster care.

-NEW: THE CHILDREN WRONGED BY “CHILDREN’S RIGHTS” How the 800 pound gorilla of child welfare litigation sometimes harms the children it wants to help.
+THE CHILDREN WRONGED BY “CHILDREN’S RIGHTS” How the 800 pound gorilla of child welfare litigation sometimes harms the children it wants to help.

 CHILD WELFARE WAIVERS: THE STAKES FOR YOUR STATE: NCCPR’s state-by-state guide to federal child welfare waivers explains how much federal foster care money could be used for better alternatives in each state.
 And: We grade the first set of waiver proposals in our NCCPR Child Welfare Waiver Proposal Report Card.